 Above: A closeup shows why this arrangement has even made a convert of me.

 Want more hydrangeas?
-See our quick Field Guide; discover our Magic Trick: How To Make Your Hydrangea Change Color, and learn how to Dry Your Hydrangeas: Two Ways.
-And here's a hydrangea-blue landscape that even I love: Tiina Laakonen's home on Remodelista, at Rhapsody in Blue: A Finnish Stylist at Home in the Hamptons.
+See our quick Field Guide.
+And here’s a hydrangea-blue landscape that even I love: Tiina Laakonen’s home on Remodelista, at Rhapsody in Blue: A Finnish Stylist at Home in the Hamptons.